 - KBCS: 91.3 FM (Bellevue College programming)

-Things to Do
+Things to Do in Seattle

 As long as you’re here, you’re sure not to run out of things to keep you busy.
-There’s always something happening in every corner of the city.
+Something is always happening in every corner of the city.
 Here are a few resources to help you keep track of it all.